Recent updates

 License definitions

 Updated onArticleLCFM Native requires end user licensing.
 This article covers what we mean by each type of licensing and what constitutes fair use, with some examples.
+You can read our complete EULA here.

-Knowledge Base / LCFM Native Guide / Addendum: licensing terms
+Knowledge Base LCFM Native Guide Addendum: licensing terms

 -